Los Angeles Lakers: 1979–1991: "Showtime"

-Prior to the 1986–87 season, the Lakers moved A.C.
+Before the 1986–87 season, the Lakers moved A.C.
 Green into the starting lineup, and acquired Mychal Thompson from the Spurs.
 Johnson won his first career MVP Award while leading the Lakers to a 65–17 record, and Michael Cooper was named NBA Defensive Player of the Year.
 Before the season, Riley had made the decision to shift the focus of the offense to Johnson over the 40-year-old Abdul-Jabbar.
 The Lakers advanced to the NBA Finals by sweeping the Nuggets, defeating the Warriors in five games, and sweeping the SuperSonics in the Western Conference Finals.
 The Lakers defeated Boston in the first two games of the Finals, and the teams split the next four games, giving Los Angeles their second championship in three seasons.
 The series was highlighted by Johnson's running "baby hook" shot to win game four at Boston Garden with two seconds remaining.
 Johnson was named the NBA Finals MVP, in addition to regular season MVP.
 At the Lakers' championship celebration in Los Angeles, coach Riley brashly declared that Los Angeles would repeat as NBA champions, which no team had done since the 1968–69 Boston Celtics.

 Looking to make good on Riley's promise in the 1987–88 season, the Lakers took their seventh consecutive Pacific Division title with a 62–20 record.
 They swept the Spurs in the first round of the Western Conference Finals before pulling out a tough seven-game series win over the Utah Jazz led by youngsters Karl Malone and John Stockton.
 A seven-game Western Conference finals win over the Dallas Mavericks propelled the Lakers to the NBA Finals once again.
 In their seventh trip to the Finals in nine years, they met the Detroit Pistons.
 Los Angeles would take the series in seven games, and James Worthy's game seven triple-double earned him a Finals MVP award.
 The win marked their fifth title in nine years, but would also mark their last title until 2000.